Melanie&Nicholas

 Nicholas’s Painting Station for Oil Portraits

-Nicholas prefers to stand at his easel, and I snapped this photo while he wasn’t working so you could see his setup.
+Nicholas prefers to stand at his easel and I snapped this photo while he was just looking at Lily, it was a complete fluke that I caught the moment between them just right.
 His oak kitchen trolley holds all of his oil paints, brushes, and mixing tools.
-It’s the perfect height for laying out his palette and mixing colors — and it tucks neatly next to the easel when he’s painting.
+It’s the perfect height for keeping everything he needs there while painting.
+It even has a kitchen roll holder, perfect for cleanup!

 Nicholas’s iPad mounted to a studio beam, used for displaying large reference photos at eye level while painting.
 Mounted iPad for viewing reference photos